nukkonyan/SMStats/README.md

           - This will begin with Team Fortress 2 due to stability reasons.
       - Lookin to assist in development?
           - Hit me up on [Steam](https://steamcommunity.com/id/Teamkiller324)!
-          - Translations are very welcome and would be very much appreciated ヽ(*・ω・)ﾉ
+          - Translations are very welcome and would be very much appreciated! ヽ(*・ω・)ﾉ
+             - Translator will be granted a custom name colour (´｡• ω •｡`)
           - Active SMStats development testing server, come in here to see for yourself how the plugin is doing:
             - 83.253.75.203:27018 (Team Fortress 2)